Daimler Truck (DTG) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Free cash flow from industrial business dropped 42% to €1.8 billion, mainly due to lower EBIT, but net industrial liquidity ended at €7.7 billion.
+Free cash flow from industrial business was €1.8 billion, down 42% year-over-year, with net industrial liquidity at €7.7 billion.

-Strategic focus on cost discipline, R&D investment, and service growth supported performance despite market headwinds.
+Strategic focus on cost discipline, R&D investment, and service growth initiatives supported performance.

-Dividend proposal remains stable at €1.90 per share, with a share buyback program to start in March.
+Dividend proposal of €1.90 per share and share buyback program to start in March 2026.

 Financial highlights